 - tell their supervising officer if they move, even for a short time or change their job

-Failure to keep to the conditions of a Probation Order results in a Breach of Probation being submitted to the Court by the supervising officer and, if the Breach is proved, the Court has the option of sentencing the person for the original offence as well as the new breach offence.
+Failure to keep to the conditions of a Probation Order results in a Breach of Probation Report being submitted to the Court by the supervising officer and, if the Breach is proven, the Court has the option of sentencing the person for the original offence as well as the new breach offence.

 If you want more information please contact Social Work Resources on 0303 123 1008.